polterguy/polterguy.github.io/plugins/magic.endpoint/index.md

 ### How to use [mime.add]

-This slots associates a file extension with a MIME type.
+This slot associates a file extension with a MIME type.
 Notice, it will override previous associations if existing.
 Example usage can be found below.

 ```